Academy for Woman Entrepreneurs (AWE) in Iceland

 - Four on-site or online workshops

-The online programme is based on 13 lectures that can be watched at any time anywhere and cover around 25 hours in total.
+The online program is based on 13 lectures that can be watched at any time anywhere and cover around 25 hours in total.
+In addition there is one trip to Akureyri.

-The workshops add tips and practical advice to the online programme on:
+The workshops add tips and practical advice to the online program on:

 - Starting companies in Iceland